robertkleffner/conlangs/unnamed-active-stative/basic-features.md

 ## Coloration

-All vowels monophthongs have an r-colored and l-colored variant, except for *i*.
+All vowels monophthongs have an r-colored, l-colored, and nasal-colored variant, except for *i*.

 ## Syllable construction